 “The fans were easy to install and they are working perfectly.
 They provide air movement in every part of the space,” said Robin Klade, Krueger Wholesale Florist facilities maintenance supervisor.
 “The increased air movement has helped decrease mold, mildew and other disease issues with the plants.
 The scrap level has decreased dramatically.
 Inventory control and spoilage are greatly improved.”

-The AMPLIFY DC-5 fans have created a healthier, more comfortable, environment for employees as well.
-“The air movement provided by the Greenheck AMPLIFY fans keeps the employees — and the plants — happy,” commented Jacob Fochs, Krueger director of business development.
+The model DC-5 fans have created a healthier, more comfortable, environment for employees as well.
+“The air movement provided by the Greenheck overhead fans keeps the employees — and the plants — happy,” commented Jacob Fochs, Krueger director of business development.